Built-ins

 The separator string is the string that will be used to split the string.

-function returns a list of substrings.
+The split function returns a list of substrings.
 The list of substrings

 contains all of the substrings of the original string that are separated by the separator